A new biomedical probemade from food waste, it could help doctors prevent cancer from forming.

-“Dramatic fluctuations in cell acidity can lead to inappropriate cell function, growth and division, and can lead to serious disease. (...)
-We have developed a sensitive and economical nanobiosensor for real-time measurement of the degree of acidity of the cells "Pooria Lesani, Sydney Nano Institute
+"Dramatic fluctuations in cell acidity can lead to inappropriate cell function, growth and division, and can lead to severe disease. (...)
+We have developed a sensitive and cost-effective nanobiosensor for real-time measurement of cell acidity.
+"Pooria Lesani, Sydney Nano Institute

 A probe made through scraps

 The "Nanobiosensor", this is the name of the biomedical probe created by the team of specialized doctors, is achieved through the use of rotten orange juice.